SimplGy/simplgy.github.io/blog/_posts/2015-06-09-spark-xcode.md

 ---
-title: Undo Spark Inspector's Framework Setup Assistant
+title: How to fix it if Spark Inspector nukes your build
-excerpt: How to fix it when Spark nukes your build
+excerpt: Just something that happened one time.
+Also what to use instead.
 ---

 Spark inspector looks awesome.